sanekgusev/beemsterstraat370/index.md

 # Rental price and duration

 € 1050/month, transferred mothly to our Dutch bank account.
+There are no contract signing fees.

-Gas/electricity & water are __not__ included.
+Gas/electricity, water, internet, etc. are __not__ included.

 Minimum rental duration is 1 year.
-The agreement can be prolonged after that.
+The rental agreement can be prolonged after that.

 # Location